J. A. Smith Grocery Store, 1912

 looking west

-Early steam locomotives were named.
+Early steam locomotives had names.

 This is the Crescent Springs, Cincinnati Southern engine #1.